-Gynecomastia is caused by a hormone imbalance between estrogen (female characteristics) and testosterone (male characteristics).
-Gyno is triggered by a higher level of estrogen that causes the increase in breast tissue producing gynecomastia.
-This occurs naturally in the growth of a infant, adolescent boys, and older men.
+Adolescent Gynecomastia is caused by a hormone imbalance between estrogen (female characteristics) and testosterone (male characteristics).
+Gyno is triggered by a higher level of estrogen that causes an increase in breast tissue producing gynecomastia.
+This occurs naturally in the growth of an infant, adolescent boys, and older men.
 This is termed physiologic gynecomastia.

 During adolescence, the hormones fluctuate and rise to various levels resulting in a state of elevated estrogen.
 Research has shown that this occurs in up to 65 percent of adolescent boys.
 Most cases of gynecomastia in boys regress within two years of its development.
 However, in approximately five percent of males the gyno breast tissue remains.
 This is termed persistent pubertal gynecomastia.
 In such cases, the tissue becomes firm and fibrous in nature upon reaching adulthood.
 At this point, the only treatment option is surgery.

 Fortunately, gyno-reduction surgery is a great procedure for adolescent boys.
-The young, elastic and pliable skin contracts back to the muscle after the gland is removed very well.
-The surgical treatment is gyneacomatia gland excision with liposuction.
+The young, elastic, and pliable skin contracts back to the muscle after the gland is removed very well.
+The surgical treatment is gynaecomastia gland excision with liposuction.

-Medical treatment of adolescent gynaecomastia is currently under investigation.
+The medical treatment of adolescent gynaecomastia is currently under investigation.
 As of 2014, there are no drugs approved by the Food and Drug Administration (FDA) for the treatment of gynecomastia.
-Some of the drugs under investigation are tamoxifen, which blocks estrogen receptors; danazol, an androgen or testosterone that blocks estrogen productions; and dihydrotestosterone, an androgen.
+Some of the drugs under investigation are tamoxifen, which blocks estrogen receptors; danazol, an androgen or testosterone that blocks estrogen production; and dihydrotestosterone, an androgen.
 Obviously, much further research is needed to develop an effective drug that will be approved by the FDA for the general public

 Some of the more common questions that parents ask are as follows:

-Will the breast tissue re-grow if surgery is performed at 13 or 14 years old?
+Will the breast tissue re-grow after surgery is performed at 13 or 14 years old?

-The answer is yes because the hormones levels are still fluctuating at that age.
-The surgery does not remove of the breast tissue.
-This is not cancer operation but a cosmetic one.
+The answer is possible because the levels of the hormone are still fluctuating at that age.
+However, I have only seen this on rare occasions.
+The surgery does not remove all the breast tissue.
+This is not a male breast cancer operation but a cosmetic one.
 Therefore, some breast tissue will remain and can be further stimulated.
 It never seems to return like it was and Dr. Delgado has never had to re-operate.

-What is the proper age to have surgery?
+What is the best age to have gynecomastia surgery?